XanclockTranslations/whomineko-when-they-say/README.md

 ## Current Limitations

 - A bug has been found: I.e. ```d `+`Bốn đứa tụi tôi đang tán gẫu đủ chuyện trên trời dưới đất.`[\]``` is wrongly converted to ``` `+` ``` since the annotator misinterprets the `+` as the string to be annotated.
 Beware of this when using the annotator.
 A fix will be provided in future updates.
 Contributions are welcome!
+- Note 2: Seems that it was the original Vietnamese script being faulty (due to my own script compiler misbehaving).
+Closing this for now.